-If any check is returned, there will be a returned check fee in the amount assessed by the bank for M507.
+If any check is returned, there will be a returned check fee in the amount assessed by the bank for

+MSH 507 LLC.

-Leaving M507:
+Leaving MSH 507 LLC:

-When it is time for your child to move on to the next school, a thirty (30) advance written notice to M507 is required.
-The security deposit will then be applied towards your child’s last month at M507.
+When it is time for your child to move on to the next school, a thirty (30) advance written notice to

+MSH 507 LLC is required.
+The security deposit will then be applied towards your child’s last month at MSH 507 LLC.

 Late Pickups:

-You agree to pay a late pick-up fee to M507 if your child is picked-up more than 15 minutes after the child’s scheduled release time.
-The late pick-up fee is $50 each 15 minute interval.M507 will contact the people on the child’s emergency card when the child has not been picked-up after 30 minutes of the child’s scheduled release time.
+You agree to pay a late pick-up fee to MSH 507 LLC if your child is picked-up more than 15 minutes after the child’s scheduled release time.
+The late pick-up fee is $50 each 15 minute interval.

+MSH 507 LLC will contact the people on the child’s emergency card when the child has not been picked-up after 30 minutes of the child’s scheduled release time.

 If you know you are going to be late, please call MSH 507 LLC, so that we can comfort your child and know what to expect.